eastmallingresearch/RNA-seq_pipeline/README.md

 ## Description
 RNA-seq pipeline for Illumina data.
-This pipeline is designed to run on a ~~ Sun Grid Engine cluster ~~ Slurm cluster
+This pipeline is designed to run on a ~~Sun Grid Engine cluster ~~ Slurm cluster

-Current implementation uses STAR for aligning, featureCounts for abundance counting and DESeq2 for DGE
+Current implementation uses Salmon pseudo alignment, with the option of using STAR for full aligning, featureCounts for abundance counting and DESeq2 for DUE

-Future verions will include k-mer based alignment (Kallisto/Salmon etc.) with their automatic feature abundance estimates and trasnscript quantification/estimation tools (isoEM/eXpress etc.).
-These tools can be used to analyse differential exon usage.
-The output is not directly usable by DESeq2 for DGE, but there are methods available to convert estimated abundances to count data.

-I might add HISAT2/TOPHAT3 to the mix - once TH3 has been released.

 ## Setup pipeline
 ```shell